filoxo/blog/src/posts/2017-11-30-the-good-and-bad-of-angular/index.md

 ---
-title: "The 👍 and 👎 parts of Angular"
+title: 'The 👍 and 👎 parts of Angular'
 date: 2017-11-30
 tags: ['angular']
 ---